What is a hernia?

-Yes, these garments are measured by one of our representatives and are recommended for large hernia or prolapses.
-Please contact us on our Freephone number on 0800 279 2050 to arrange for your local Product Support Specialist to contact you.
+Yes, if you do not fit one of our standard garments then we can offer a bespoke garment that you will be measured for by one of our Support Specialists, bespoke garments may be required for a large hernia or complex needs.
+Please contact us on our Freephone number on 0800 279 2050 for your local Support Specialist to arrange a consultation.

-Does the company provide a free home fitting service?
+Does CUI Wear provide a free home fitting service?

-Yes, the company provides a home fitting service and this is for both standard and made to measure garments.
-Please contact us on our Freephone number on 0800 279 2050 to arrange for your local Product Support Specialist to contact you.
+Yes, CUI Wear provides a home fitting service covering most of the UK and this is for both standard and made to measure bespoke garments.
+Please contact us on our Freephone number on 0800 279 2050 to arrange for your local Support Specialist to contact you.

 How much does it cost to have a home fitting?

-Our home fitting service is free of charge and support garments are available on prescription.
+Our home fitting service is free of charge and hernia support garments are available on NHS prescription.